-Q: The album is titled Holy, but so is your second single.
+Q: The album is titled Holy, but you also named your first single “Holey Wholly Holy.”
 Is there a deeper theme/ message with that song that differs from the overall album?

 Sasha: There is a great Leonard Cohen line that I love: “There is a crack in everything, that’s how the light gets in.’
 The overall message of this album is that no matter what we’ve been through, or how many ‘holes’ we have, we are holy!
 It’s an invitation embrace the unique expression of life that we each are in all our differences.

 Q: What is your inspiration when you perform and write?

 Sasha: My vision for a healed world.
 There is such mess around us, and I’m not OK with letting it be or accepting it.
 We have to change the world by changing ourselves.
 So, my songs start with my experience – fear, anger, challenges.
 By entering deep into my darkness and transmitting it through song and sound, I hope that it can be mirrored in the macrocosm.
 I wish my songs will inspire people to hope, feel supported in their desire to make a difference and remember that we really can with every action, thought and word.
 I really believe that together we can manifest a world that is harmonious and loving and respectful.

 Q: Where do you draw your creativity from?